SATURDAY, OCTOBER 18, 2025 | DENVER, CO

 John C. McGinley

-While an understudy in New York in the Circle-In-The-Square production of John Patrick Shanley’s “Danny and the Deep Blue Sea,” John C. McGinley was spotted by director Oliver Stone and soon after was cast in “Platoon,” the first of a long list of collaborations between Stone and McGinley which includes “Wall Street,” “Talk Radio,” “Born on the Fourth of July,” “Nixon” and “Any Given Sunday.”
+John C. McGinley’s path to stardom is a story that reads like a classic Hollywood script.
+While an understudy in New York in the Circle-In-The-Square production of John Patrick Shanley’s Danny and the Deep Blue Sea, he was spotted by director Oliver Stone and soon after was cast in Platoon, the first of a long list of collaborations between Stone and McGinley which includes Wall Street, Talk Radio, Born on the Fourth of July, Nixon, and Any Given Sunday.
+John C. is an audience favorite for his hilarious portrayal of ‘Dr. Perry Cox’ in the Emmy-nominated medical comedy series, Scrubs, which ran for nine seasons and continues to be a fan favorite!

 Amanda Booth

 Amanda Booth is an American supermodel and actress.
 She has worked on fashion editorials for Italian Vogue, Australian Harper’s Bazaar, and Elle and appeared in advertising campaigns for Lancome, Fiat, Hershey’s, Target, Old Navy, and more.
-She has been featured on network television shows including “Hot in Cleveland,” “Maron,” and “Community.”
+She has been featured on network television shows including Hot in Cleveland, Maron, and Community.

 Kim Christiansen